 If you think learning a second language as a native English speaker is hard, be grateful that it isn't English that you have to learn!
 I never realized how complicated my own language was until I started teaching ESL in South Korea.

-An idiom is a combination of words that, due to its common usage, has a figurative meaning — different then the literal or dictionary meaning — that is widely understood.
+An idiom is a combination of words that, due to its common usage, has a figurative meaning — different than the literal or dictionary meaning — that is widely understood.
 Because of this different meaning, these phrases can be extremely difficult for ESL students to understand.

 Here's what I mean: